DredBaron/yt-dlp-sc/README.md

   Add an auto-clear of the queue after all files have been downloaded, so users don't have to do it manually.

-  Set a temporary directory option, as combining all the fragments and audio takes a lot longer on HDD's.
-Setting a temporary folder in ~ could allow the files to be downloaded and merged faster, then moved to the proper download folder.

 >[!NOTE]
 >This program uses the [yt-dlp](https://github.com/yt-dlp/yt-dlp) github repository, and is vulnerable to any and all issues present within.
 Any issues with yt-dlp will **MOST LIKLEY** carry over to this program, thus performance
 >cannot be guarenteed.
 For best results, use known-working options.
 Any issues which result from not following this recommendation are not my fault/problem, and will **NOT** be addressed.